Blaisorblade/pdbp.github.io/index.md

  - A computation *execution* also, *somehow*, yields a *computation result*.

 When there is no danger of confusion we are simply going to write *result*, not mentioning *expression* or *computation*.

+To finish

+ - pointful programming using `trait Computation` is *computation oriented* and *result binding* based.

 ### **Power of expression**